-- 1. When you first turn on the machine, the control defaults to Manual Mode (the white MAN-UAL button will be on). - 2.
+- 1. When you first turn on the machine, the control defaults to Manual Mode (the white MAN-UAL button will be on). - REF1 - 2.
 With a new log loaded and clamped in position on the bed, push the REF 1 button to enter Temporary Reference Mode.
 The MANUAL light will go out.
-The saw head will still operate as if in Manual Mode until the reference position is locked by using the REF LOCK button as described later. - 3.
+The saw head will still operate as if in Manual Mode until the reference position is locked by using the REF LOCK button as described later. - 1 - 3.
 When REF 1 is activated, one of the yellow BOARD THICKNESS buttons will illuminate.
 By default, the last thickness used in REF 1 will be selected.
 Choose another BOARD THICKNESS button as desired.
 See Section 4.5.1 for instructions to program the BOARD THICKNESS buttons. - 4.
 Raise or lower the saw head using the joystick Up/Down buttons until the blade is positioned where you want to make the first cut.

-5. Push the REF LOCK and NEXT CUT (or LAST CUT before 3/04) buttons.
+5. Push the REF LOCK and NEXT CUT buttons.

-SHORTCUT: Press the bottom-left joystick button to enable REF LOCK and NEXT CUT (or LAST CUT) simultaneously.
-After the reference is locked, the joystick button will toggle NEXT CUT (or LAST CUT) on and off.
+SHORTCUT: Press the bottom-left joystick button to enable REF LOCK and NEXT CUT simultaneously.
+After the reference is locked, the joystick button will toggle NEXT CUT on and off.

-See Figure 4-23.
+See Figure 4-24.
 With the position of the blade now stored and locked as REF 1, when you push the Up or Down joystick button, setworks will move the blade up or down the distance determined by the selected BOARD THICKNESS button.
-With NEXT CUT (or LAST CUT) enabled, Setworks will automatically position for the next cut below the last set position of the blade.
+With NEXT CUT enabled, Setworks will automatically position for the next cut below the last set position of the blade.